General Dentistry in Los Angeles

 At LA Dental Clinic we provide deep cleanings, for those that may need a much more extensive clean, or are showing signs of gum infection or irritation.

 A deep cleaning is slightly different from our routine cleanings.
-It is recommended for patients that experience early signs of gingivitis or periodontal disease, that causes the gums to become infected and inflamed.
+It’s for patients who experience early signs of gingivitis or periodontal disease.

 Periodontal disease is especially important to prevent as it can often go unnoticed for years.
 It can cause gums to become infected and teeth to shift as a result of changing, swollen tissues.